siggb/GitVersioningOnXCode/README.md

 2. Set Shell line to ```/bin/sh```.

-3. Set contents of the gitversionning.sh to the script field.
+3. Set contents of the gitversionning.sh (without first #-lines) to the script field.
 Don't forget to change Sources to your path-to-file, where GitVersion.h should be.

 4. Then import *.h file into the XCode-project and paste #import "GitVersion.h".
 Git-version string recieved with these code:
 ```objective-c